Alia5/hitechbot/README.md

 Written mostly for fun, I didn't intend to actually compete in the challenge.

 Hitech didn't even obfuscate their javascript-code, which was rather an invitation to create this.
-This code has been released after the challenge was finished.
+This code has been released after the challenge was over.

 ## Building